Dual-Transformer Aided Hierarchical Deep Reinforcement Learning for Robust RIS-Assisted Near-Field Communications: SYSTEM MODEL AND PROBLEM FORMULATION

-where $\widehat{\text{SINR}}_k$ is computed using the estimated channel $\hat{\mathbf{h}}_{\text{eff},k}$ and predicted blockage state $\hat{b}_k$.
-Consequently, we formulate the joint beamfocusing and reflection optimization problem to maximize the sum SE based on these estimates:
+In practice, the controller relies on the predicted blockage state $\hat{b}_k$ from the ViT and the estimated channel $\hat{\mathbf{h}}_{\text{eff},k}$ from the CSI transformer rather than their perfect values.
+Consequently, the SINR and SE computed from these estimated quantities are denoted $\widehat{\text{SINR}}_k$ and $\widehat{\text{SE}}_k$, respectively.
+The joint optimization problem is:

-where $\widehat{\text{SE}}_k$ is defined in Eq.~\eqref{eq:predicted_se}, $||\cdot||_F$ denotes the Frobenius norm, $P_{\text{max}}$ is the maximum transmit power budget at the BS, and $\text{SE}_{\text{min}}$ is the minimum required spectral efficiency per user to ensure quality of service (QoS).
-Constraint (C1) enforces the transmit power limitation at the BS.
-Constraint (C2) ensures that each RIS element maintains unit-modulus reflection, which is a physical requirement of passive metasurfaces.
-Constraint (C3) guarantees that each user achieves the minimum QoS requirement.
+Constraint~(C1) enforces the BS transmit power limit.
+Constraint~(C2) restricts each RIS phase shift to the admissible continuous interval, where each $\phi_{m,r}$ parameterizes the corresponding diagonal entry of $\bm{\Theta}_r$.
+Although the phase constraint $\phi_{m,r} \in [0, 2\pi)$ is technically redundant for the diagonal phase-shift matrix $\bm{\Theta}_r$ because $e^{j\phi}$ is $2\pi$-periodic, we enforce this bound during DRL training to stabilize the continuous action space and prevent unbounded phase drift in the DDPG policy.

-Problem (\ref{eq:overall_opt}) is non-convex due to the multiplicative coupling of $\mathbf{W}$ and $\bm{\Theta}$ in the effective channel and the unit-modulus constraints in (C2).
-Solving this via exhaustive search implies exponential complexity with respect to $M$, while alternating optimization methods are too slow for real-time constraints.
-Furthermore, the inherent timescale disparity—where blockages evolve slower than fast fading—makes it inefficient to update both CSI and blockage predictions at the same rate.
-This necessitates a hierarchical decomposition into long-term prediction and short-term adaptation.
+Constraint~(C3) defines the binary active/sleep scheduling variable for each RIS unit.
+Constraint~(C4) ensures that at least one RIS remains active whenever any UE is in NLoS conditions, while permitting all RIS units to sleep during full LoS operation.
+Constraint~(C5) guarantees the minimum per-user quality of service (QoS).

-\section{Proposed Dual-Transformer Hierarchical Framework}
+Problem~\eqref{eq:overall_opt} is highly non-convex due to the multiplicative coupling of $\mathbf{W}$, $\{a_r\}$, and $\{\bm{\Theta}_r\}$ within the effective channel.
+Consequently, solving this formulation via exhaustive search introduces exponential complexity proportional to $2^{|\mathcal{R}|} \times 2M$.
+Furthermore, alternating optimization (AO) methods converge too slowly for real-time applications.
+This computational bottleneck is compounded by an inherent timescale disparity, as physical blockages evolve much slower than fast fading channel conditions, making it highly inefficient to update both CSI and blockage predictions at identical rates.
+Together, these operational challenges necessitate the hierarchical decomposition proposed in the next section.

-To solve the non-convex optimization problem in (\ref{eq:overall_opt}), we propose a hierarchical framework, referred to as the Dual-Transformer HDRL (DT-HDRL) framework, that leverages two specialized transformer architectures with an HDRL agent, as illustrated in Fig.~\ref{fig:framework_overview}.
+\section{PROPOSED DUAL-TRANSFORMER HIERARCHICAL FRAMEWORK}